7 Best Practices for Google Ads Expanded Text Ads

 3. Remember: Headline #1 is far more important than headline #2.

+As is the case with Responsive Search Ads, you don't always have control over how your headlines appearl.
 Although both headlines can technically be up to 30 characters long, there’s no guarantees on exactly how or if the second headline shows.
 The second headline may extend the length of the first headline:

 The second headline may appear after a line break:

 Or Google may truncate your second headline:

 You can preview how Google may show (or not show) your second headline using the Ad Preview tool, but given that there’s no promise that your second headline will show as you intend it to, it’s best to avoid including critical information such as your call to action in headline 2.